Create diagnostic settings at scale using Azure Policies and Initiatives

 Assign the policies for the resource type according to which destinations you need.

-A set of policies built-in policies and initiatives based on the audit log category groups have been developed to help you apply diagnostics settings with only a few steps.
+A set of policies built-in policies and initiatives based on the audit log category groups exist to help you apply diagnostics settings with only a few steps.

 For a complete list of built-in policies for Azure Monitor, see Azure Policy built-in definitions for Azure Monitor